 The concept of a private car may be completely transformed in the years to come.
 Once can imagine a driverless fleet of cars that will be moving around the city driving people to and from different locations.
 These fleets could replace or become a part of the public transport network in the future.

-- Adam Pietraszek, Director of Automotive at Spyrosoft Solutions
+- Pawel Grygiel, Director of Automotive at Spyrosoft Solutions

 Numbers seem to be confirming the idea that autonomous cars will be shared rather than owned by one person.
 Sam Abuelsamid, principal analyst at the Detroit-based firm, claims that self-driving technology will be adding at least 5,000 – 20,000 USD to the price of a car.